Held on May 7, 2019

 This year’s Symposium featured experiences and lessons learned from recent comprehensive social service workforce mappings and assessments in 32 countries.
 Representatives provided an overview of the mapping process, trends, recommendations and next steps for using this evidence toward developing workforce strengthening strategies.

 Collecting and analyzing data to better understand the social service workforce is fundamental and foundational to creating informed advocacy.
-Regional panels of speakers representing a variety of stakeholders will provide examples of how they have used new evidence and recommendations to better support advocacy efforts and to design and implement strategies to better plan, develop and support the workforce.
+Speakers from donor groups, an association and an international NGO will then provide examples of using evidence and recommendations to advocate for and achieve greater support to better plan, develop and support the workforce.
 Speakers and breakout work sessions will also make connections to global trends and progress toward achieving the recommendations within the Call to Action.

 The Symposium included the launch of the State of the Social Service Workforce 2018 Report which provides a comparative look at social service workforce development in four regions and a Mapping Toolkit to support groups in workforce mapping.

 A total of 320 people participated by attending in-person or viewing the webcast from 42 countries.
 There were also 13 group viewing parties planned.

 The Symposium is being organized the Global Social Service Workforce Alliance, a non-profit network with more than 2200 members in 136 countries, that aims to promote the knowledge and evidence, resources and tools, and political will and action needed to address key social service workforce challenges, especially within low- to middle-income countries.
 Tides Center acts as the fiscal sponsor and host of the Alliance.
 A 13-member Steering Committee oversees and guides the direction and development of the Alliance and provides support to the Alliance Secretariat.

 This event is made possible through support from the GHR Foundation, UNICEF and The Network for Social Work Management.